nlip-lab/nlip/_people/maharaj.md

 ### Bio:
 <p style="text-align: justify">
-Maharaj is a first-year Ph.D. student working in Natural Language Processing (NLP).
+Maharaj is a third-year Ph.D. student working in Natural Language Processing (NLP).
 Prior to joining the Ph.D. program, he gained experience in building data resources and processing tools for the low-resource language Bodo.
 Additionally, he has conducted research in machine translation and the identification of tonal words and their meanings from textual data in the Bodo language.
 </p>

 ### Research Interests:
-- Natural Language Generation
 - Multilingual NLP
+- Cultural NLP
 - Low resource NLP